-A disease is considered to be rare if the prevalence is <1 patient per 500,000 people or a neonatal morbidity of < 1 patient per 10,000 people.
+A disease is considered to be rare if the prevalence is <1 patient per 500,000 people or neonatal morbidity of < 1 patient per 10,000 people.

-China is currently suffering from a shortage of treatments for rare disease and of the 44 globally available therapies for rare diseases, only 19 are currently marketed in China, and of these 19, are priced outreach to the average Chinese patient.
+China is currently suffering from a shortage of treatments for rare diseases and of the 44 globally available therapies for rare diseases, only 19 are currently marketed in China, and of these 19, are priced outreach to the average Chinese patient.